Joshryder55/2D-Roguelike/README.md

 # Corrupted Omens

 A top-down bullet-heaven roguelike set in the corrupted lands of Arenthal.
 Fight through three levels of corruption — the farmlands, the courtyard, and the throne room — to defeat the Ancient Evil that has taken hold of the castle and save the kingdom.
+98% of the assets for the game were hand drawn.

 ## Download